epklein/website-change-detector/README.md

 - Compares with previously saved checksums in `checksum.csv`
 - Prints a list of URLs that have changed since the last snapshot
 - Saves updated checksums and change dates for future runs
+- Saves a snapshot of the cleaned HTML for each changed page in the `snapshots/` directory, along with a log of changes, for debugging purposes.

 ## Usage